artemnovichkov/swift-package-template/README.md

 ## License

-PACKAGENAME is available under the MIT license.
+MyLibrary is available under the MIT license.
 See the LICENSE file for more info.